ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 Why don't you ship in X format?
 +++++++++++++++++++++++++++++++

-Several reasons, in most cases it has to do with maintainability, there are tons of ways to ship software and it is a herculean task to try to support them all.
+In most cases it has to do with maintainability.
+There are many ways to ship software and we do not have the resources to release Ansible on every platform.
-In other cases there are technical issues, for example, for python wheels, our dependencies are not present so there is little to no gain.
+In some cases there are technical issues.
+For example, our dependencies are not present on Python Wheels.

 .. _ansible_host_delegated: